KennethMelendez/Discord-Pokemon-Bot/README.md

 Uses a simple node server

-you can run this application by running
+you can run this application locally by running
  - npm install
  - node index.js